sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-4/hana-advanced-analytics-teched-4.md

 [ACCORDION-BEGIN [Step 4: ](Create a new record)]

-Copy the following statement into the SQL console
+Copy the following statement into the SQL console:

 ```SQL
 INSERT INTO DOCSTORE VALUES({